Robotics-and-Computer-Vision-Lab/RCV-Lab.src/content/authors/Chao_Tang/_index.md

   - Ph.D.
 Students
 ---
 ### About Me
-My name is Chao Tang.
-I am currently a Ph.D. student under the supervision of Dr. Hong Zhang in Robotics and Computer Vision (RCV) Lab at Southern University of Science and Technology (SUSTech).
-Prior to joining SUSTech, I obtained my M.S. degree from Georgia Tech under the supervision of Dr. Patricio Vela.
+Hi, I’m a Robotics Ph.D. student in Electronic & Electrical Engineering at Southern University of Science and Technology (SUSTech), advised by Chair Professor Hong Zhang.
+Previously, I received my M.S. in Electrical & Computer Engineering from Georgia Tech in 2020 (advised by Prof. Patricio Vela) and my B.Eng. in Automation from Nanjing Tech University in 2018.

+Feel free to reach out if you want to talk or collaborate!

 ### Research
-{{< youtube I5JG-qJFIIU "Research Introduction" >}}
+{{< youtube mhQnRS0X_RA "Research Introduction">}}

-My research interests are on the intersection of robotics, computer vision, and deep learning.
-Concretely, my research focuses on robotic manipulation and grasping using vision and language, semantic scene understanding, mobile manipulaiton.
-The goal is to build intelligent robots that can physically and naturally interact with human and the unstructured world.
+My research interests involve robotic manipulation and grasping, mobile manipulation, human-robot interaction, and semantic reasoning for robots.
+The ultimate goal is to develop autonomous agents that can perceive, reason, and interact with the physical world with the same level of Intelligence as humans.